zbm-dev/zfsbootmenu/docs/man/generate-zbm.5.rst

 **Version**

-  A specific kernel version to use.
+  A specific kernel version to use, or a glob used to match possible kernel versions.
 The value *%{current}* will be replaced with the output of ``uname -r``.
+For globs, the highest version matching the glob will be selected.
 If not set, **generate-zbm** will try to parse the path of the selected kernel filename for a version.

 **Prefix**